ropensci/nasapower/cran-comments.md

 ## Test environments
 * local macOS 10.13.6 install, R 3.5.1
-* local ubuntu 18.04, R 3.5.1
+* local Ubuntu 18.04, R 3.5.1
 * win-builder (devel and release)

 ## R CMD check results

 0 errors | 0 warnings | 1 note

-* This is a revised new release at the request of CRAN maintainers, changes follow.
+* This is a resubmission of new release at the request of CRAN maintainers, changes follow.

     * Omits the redundant part "from R" in the Title.

     * Puts package names, software names and API names in single quotes (e.g.
     'nasapower') in Title and Description.

     * Replaces \dontrun{} with \donttest{} in @examples

 ## Reverse dependencies